-Hosting a festival celebrating the South’s second favorite bread (biscuits have to be first, right?) was a natural fit for South Pittsburg.
-Lodge Manufacturing Company set up shop in the town back in 1896 and is still there more than 100 years later.
-If you are from the South, your mama or your grandmother probably had a cast iron skillet from there.
+If you are from the South, your mama or your grandmother probably had a cast iron skillet from Lodge Manufacturing.
 While the skillets are good for frying bacon, many dedicate them to making cornbread.
 My Lodge skillet has made cornbread that turned into the holiday dressing for the past five years.
-No one but me has ever cooked in it and certainly nothing has ever been fried in it.
+That’s the extent of my cooking, y’all.
+No one but me cooks in it and certainly nothing is fried in it.
 A woman’s cast iron skillet is special.

-It was in 1996 that South Pittsburg leaders decided to create an entire festival dedicated to cornbread.
-It was a natural fit with Lodge occupying the town for the past 100 years to create and entire festival for cornbread.
-It’s always held the last week of April and besides cornbread, arts and crafts and tours of the Lodge Company, the town officials managed to share some good entertainment.
-Country singer Billy Dean is performing on Saturday night and gospel music singer Jason Crabbe is performing on Sunday.
-Admission is just $7 and that includes the concerts.
+Of course, the museum celebrates South Pittsburg’s famous Cornbread Festival, which is held every year.
+It was in 1996 that South Pittsburg leaders decided to create an entire festival dedicated to this southern dish.
+It was a natural fit, with Lodge occupying the town for the past 100 years.
+It’s the last week of April and besides cornbread, arts and crafts and tours of the Lodge Company, the town officials usually manage to snare some good entertainment.
+I love this quilt we found in the history museum honoring the festival.

 History lovers will enjoy visiting the South Pittsburg Heritage Museum.
 You will first notice a large bell.
 This is the old chapel bell from Primitive Baptist Church (more on the church later).
 Also in the museum are mementos from the town’s sports history.
 Many of the items showcase the South Pittsburg High School football team.
 You will also see a 1942 letter sweater from the school’s basketball team.

 A historical marker in downtown is a remembrance of a bloody shootout that killed six law enforcement officers, including Sheriff G. Washington Coppinger and Police Chief James Connor and injured several others.
-The gunfight happened in 1927 at the intersection of Third Street and Cedar Avenue.
-The National Guard was called into the city by then Gov. Henry H. Horton because of the violence.
+The gunfight happened on Christmas night in 1927 at the intersection of Third Street and Cedar Avenue.
+The National Guard was called into the city by then-Gov. Henry H. Horton because of the violence.

 The Princess Theater

 While Jobyna never starred in a live production at South Pittsburg’s Princess Theater, her movie was the first one shown there.
-It was known then as the Imperial Theater and it opened its doors on July 29, 1921.
-The name was changed to “Palace Theater” three years later and renamed Princes Theater in July 1934.
-While a movie has not played there since the 1980s, local theater groups still use the renovated facility for plays.
+Known then as the Imperial Theater, and it opened its doors on July 29, 1921.
+The name changed to “Palace Theater” three years later and renamed Princes Theater in July 1934.